rivasco/pytorch-card-classifier/README.md

 ## Steps

 1. **Dataset**
    Organize your data for PyTorch and use data loaders for batching and shuffling.
+The cards dataset can be found here: https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification/data.

 2. **Model**
    - Use a pretrained model from `timm` or similar.